randomguye/dexdexdex/README.md

+# THIS PROJECT IS STILL WORK ON PROGRESS

-# Dex - The Freedom Explorer
+# Dex - Your Debugging Buddy
 ![Logo](/logo.png)

 ## Intro